salma-hamza-org/diva_shopping_app/README.md

 ## Installation

-To run the Chefaay app locally, follow these steps:
+To run the Diva app locally, follow these steps:

 1. Clone the repository: